 Dr Neil Drummond (Professor and Research Chair in Primary Care at the University of Alberta) is the network director.

 Stephanie Garies is a PhD student in epidemiology in the Department of Community Health Sciences with a background in public health (MPH, University of Warwick).
-She is currently the research associate in southern Alberta for the Canadian Primary Care Sentinel Surveillance Network (CPCSSN).
+She is currently the assistant network director in southern Alberta for the Canadian Primary Care Sentinel Surveillance Network (CPCSSN).
 Her research interests include health data integration (EMR and administrative databases), as well as disease surveillance and primary health care research using the CPCSSN database.

 Rebecca Miyagishima is a CPCSSN-AB research assistant based out of the University of Alberta.
 She works with the Southern Alberta Primary Care Research Network.
 Rebecca is interested in chronic disease research concerning older adults.